 Your tools don't talk to each other.

-AI agents connect email, calendar, tasks, and other tools into a unified system, automatically moving information between them and executing workflows that span multiple applications.
-Here's how cross-tool AI coordination works.
+AI agents connect email, calendar, and tasks into one system, moving information between them automatically.
+Here is how cross-tool AI works.

 Quick Answer